gitlabhq/gitlabhq/doc/user/group/index.md

 Consider a group with two projects:

 - On the **Group Members** page, you can now add a new user to the group.
-- Now, because this user is a **Developer** member of the group, he automatically gets **Developer** access to **all projects** within that group.
+- Now, because this user is a **Developer** member of the group, they automatically gets **Developer** access to **all projects** within that group.

 To increase the access level of an existing user for a specific project,